mellor-lab/bristol-neuroscience-data-guide/_build/html/_sources/tutorials/Bristol GIN for Silicon Probe Data.md

 ```
 The ```for``` loop that follows next sets the remaining parameters that are common across recording sessions, like ```electrodeName```, ```electrodeDescription```, ```electrodeManufacturer```, ```nShanks``` (number of probe shanks), ```nChannelsPerShank``` (number of recording channels per shank), ```nCh``` (total number of probe channels), ```areas``` (brain areas that probes span), ```electrodeCoordinates``` (electrode insertion coordinates), ```electrodeLabel```, and ```electrodeImplantationType``` (i.e., acute or chronic).

 Most of the parameters defined in the three parameter files comprise metadata.
 The way you define your metadata may be different.
-For example, you may have your own custom scripts that contain the metadata or you may store your metadata in files organised according to one of standard neuroscientific metadata formats like [odML](http://g-node.github.io/python-odml/) or [DANDI Schema](https://github.com/dandi/schema).
+For example, you may have your own custom scripts that contain the metadata or you may store your metadata in files organised according to one of standard neuroscientific metadata formats like [odML](http://g-node.github.io/python-odml/).
 Whichever your preference is, this part of the NWB conversion procedure will vary depending on the individual researcher.

 The initialisation process is completed by intialising the Matlab NWB classes by calling
 ```